Thursday, December 4, 2025

 I follow 10 Material stocks.
 No stock (0%) is showing as cheap by the historically high dividend yield.
 There is no change from last month.

-Two stock (20%) is showing as cheap by historical median dividend yield.
-Barrick Mining Corp (TSX-ABX, NYSE-ABX), and Stella-Jones (TSX-SJ, OTC-STLJF).
-Agnico Eagle Mines Ltd (TSX-AEM, NYSE-AEM) has been removed from this list.
+Three stock (30%) is showing as cheap by historical median dividend yield.
+Adentra Inc (TSX-ADEN, OTC-HDIUF), Barrick Mining Corp (TSX-ABX, NYSE-ABX), and Stella-Jones (TSX-SJ, OTC-STLJF).
+Adentra Inc (TSX-ADEN, OTC-HDIUF) has been added to this list.

 I follow 10 Real Estate stocks.
-No stock (0%) is showing as cheap by historically high dividend yield.
+One stock (10%) is showing as cheap by historically high dividend yield.
+It is Allied Properties REIT (TSX-AP.UN, OTC-APYRF).
 There is no change from last month.

 I follow 4 of the Telecom Service stocks.
 Two of the stocks (50%) are showing as cheap by historically high dividend yield.
 They are Cogeco Communications Inc (TSX-CCA, OTC-CGEAF), and Telus Corp (TSX-T, NYSE-TU).
 There is no change from last month.